 As you can see, the Chinese Replica is very convincing at first glance.
 Especially the watch face.

 The face and subdials look spot on.
 As do the subdial hands.
 But the hour and minute hands lack the terminus red stripe.
 And instead of Automatic Chronograph, it reads Quartz Chronograph.
 At least the replica is truthful because for the price it must be running a quartz movement instead of a mechanical movement.
-What is not evident is that the lumes on the replica do not glow in the dark.
+The lumes on the replica do glow in the dark.

 The replica crown does not bear the engraved Heuer but looks identical to the crown in the 2003 CW2113 model.
 It also doesn’t do anything, it’s a dummy screwed to the side of the watch case.
 The real crown is countersunk and recessed on the right side.
 The engraving is clearly wrong on the deployant clasp and the replica back also has the same form as found on the CW2113 but missing the all important TAG Heuer serial number.

 The replica has convincing heft, the perforated and thickly padded leather strap is also well done but the watch fails in the functionality test.
 The sweeping second subdial on the right is a dud.
 It does move but only in relation to the hour hand and thus tells no useful information.
 The 30 minute totalizer subdial on the left does work, as does the chronograph’s red second hand with no flyback …. like the real thing!